Have you ever wondered if your are feeding your faith? Well in this article we will look at 6 signs that point to that you are not.

 I come from an Italian family that includes a mom and brother who could give the graduates of Le Cordon Bleu a run for their money.

 One warm evening in Modica, Sicily, some family friends and I walked down a road that was so small a car couldn’t drive down it.
-We sat down at a rustic trattoria, and it was like something you might see in a beautiful oil painting.
+We sat down at a rustic trattoria (Italian restaurant that serves simple meals), and it was like something you might see in a beautiful oil painting.

 Before I could take in all the elements, the platters of food started arriving.
 I took a small bit of this and that to make sure I liked it before committing to larger portions.
 Well, there was a slight problem—there was nothing I didn’t like.

 After five courses, my taste buds were in culinary euphoria, while my poor stomach was pleading for me to stop.
 I couldn’t do it anymore; I pushed my plate away from me and declared I was done!

 That was when the waiter came with a plate of Italian pastries!

 I was so disappointed in myself for not leaving room for dessert; and, to top it off, there is no such thing as a doggy bag in Italy.

 So, what does that have to do with feeding your faith?
 Well, we have attended some of the most amazing churches, conferences, and classes.
 We have the joy and honor at those services to enjoy a spiritual five-course meal.